sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

    ```
    ssh sasinst@midtier-0
    ```
-   The password for all accounts is set to the default: *Go4thsas*
+   The password for all accounts is the password that you specified for the SAS Administration password value [here](#azureportal).

    SAS is installed in the /sas folder on all VMs.